quang-do-se/spring-cert/04-spring-data-jpa.md

 ### What is a Spring Data Repository interface?

 A repository interface, also known as a Spring Data repository, is a repository that need no implementation and that supports the basic CRUD (create, read, update and delete) operations.
 Such a repository is declared as an interface that typically extend the Repository interface or an interface extending the Repository interface.
-The Repository uses Java generics and takes two type arguments; an entity type and a type of the primary key of entities.
+The Repository uses Java generics and takes two type arguments; an entity type and a type of the primary key of entities: `Repository<T, ID extends Serializable>`.

 There are 4 interfaces you can extend: